Tejal Desai, PhD

 What I do

 I am a bioengineer focusing on micro and nanofabrication techniques to create new devices for drug and cell delivery as well as biomaterials for cell and tissue regeneration.
-I am the immediate past chair (7 years) of the Department of Bioengineering and Therapeutic Sciences, a joint department in the UCSF Schools of Pharmacy and Medicine.
-I also serve as the director of Health Innovation via Engineering (HIVE).
+I am the immediate past chair of seven years of the Department of Bioengineering and Therapeutic Sciences, a joint department in the UCSF Schools of Pharmacy and Medicine.

 Departmental research area